 Now that you have taken the first step and scheduled your first appointment with us we would like you to know what to expect and how you can make the most of it.

 Therapy is a highly personal and emotional experience and as such it can often come with the feeling that things are getting worse instead of better.
 That is because change is hard.
 It will be hard for you and sometimes hard for those around you to accept the new you you are becoming.
 Stick with it!
-You have gotten to where you are either because of being afraid to change or by simply not knowing what or how to change.
-It will get better as long as you are consistent and committed to the process.

-Lastly, we are not a crisis intervention service.
+We are not a crisis intervention service.
 If you are in crisis or danger in the Tucson area please call 911 or the Crisis Response Center at 520-622-6000.

 Learn more about local resources.